Siege of Port Hudson

 A boat finally arrived on July 7 bringing news of the recent surrender of Vicksburg.
 With its capitulation, continued Confederate resistance at Port Hudson was pointless.
 Moreover, a lack of munitions and food meant that defeat was inevitable within a matter of days.
 Two days later, on July 9, Gen. Gardner surrendered the garrison.
 Enlisted Confederates were granted their parole almost as soon as the paperwork could be processed.
 Many of these men left the war permanently.
 The Confederate officers at Port Hudson, however, were taken prisoner and sent to Memphis or New Orleans to await exchange.
 A large number of these officers would spend the rest of the war in prisoner-of-war camps in the North.

 The siege at Port Hudson officially lasted forty-eight days, earning the dubious distinction as the longest prolonged siege in American military history.
-More important, the positive reputation of the black troops who participated opened the door to wider participation by former slaves and the crucial social transformations that their service brought about.
+More important, the positive reputation of the Black troops who participated opened the door to wider participation by formerly enslaved men and the crucial social transformations that their service brought about.